You can draw!

 Learning by heart, Teachings to free the creative spirit.
 Corita Kent and Jan Steward.
 Artist and educator “We can all talk, we can all write, and if the blocks are removed, we can all draw and paint and make things.”

-Make a World, Ed Emberly’s Drawing Book – Ed Emberly- NY Little,Brown and Company
+Make a World, Ed Emberly’s Drawing Book – Ed Emberly- NY Little,Brown and Company.
+Draw like a kid again.

 The Mind Map Book: How to Use Radiant Thinking to Maximize Your Brain’s Untapped Potential – T. Buzan & B. Buzan, Plume